 Current use is a State of New Hampshire program that encourages the preservation of open space and conserving the land, agricultural and wildlife resources.
 Land is valued not as building lots but as farmland, forest land either mixed, pine or hardwoods, and unproductive land (land that cannot produce a farm or forest crop).

-The land in question must be at least ten (10) acres in size or provide $2,500. per year in agricultural or horticultural products.
-The exception to the ten acre requirement is unimproved wetlands – such land can be any size.
+The land in question must be at least ten acres in size or provide $2,500. per year in agricultural or horticultural products.
+The exception to the ten-acre requirement is unimproved wetlands - such land can be any size.

-Land owners must apply on or before April 15th of the tax year that the land owner wishes to have his/her land classified as current use pursuant to RSA 79-A:5, II.
-Click here for an Application for Current Use.
+Landowners must apply on or before April 15th of the tax year that the land owner wishes to have their land classified as current use pursuant to RSA 79-A:5, II.